What type of financial advisor do I need?

 Financial Advice or Guidance, What’s the difference?

-There is a big difference between receiving financial advice compared to receiving financial guidance.
-Some individuals or organisations often advice charities or government sites like PensionWise and Money Helper offer financial guidance.
 The service provided by these organisations is different from financial advice, as guidance provides people with information about the various options open to you but will not recommend any product or provider over another.

-On the other hand, financial advice will tell you which specific product and provider best suits your needs, goals, and circumstances.
 A qualified adviser must be authorised and regulated by the Financial Conduct Authority and adhere to their strict rules around delivering financial advice.
-The financial advice given by an advisor should always be in your best financial interests.
+The financial advice given by an adviser should always be in your best financial interests.

 When is it better to get a specialist financial adviser?